Huawei denies it poses security threat after EU warning

-BRUSSELS, Dec 7 (Reuters) - Chinese tech giant Huawei denied on Friday that it posed a security risk, saying that it had never been told by any government to obtain covert access through so-called “backdoors”.
+BRUSSELS (Reuters) - Chinese tech giant Huawei [HWT.UL] denied on Friday that it posed a security risk, saying that it had never been told by any government to obtain covert access through so-called “backdoors”.

 The comments came after EU tech commissioner Andrus Ansip said the EU should be worried about the company.
 Huawei said it was surprised and disappointed by Ansip’s comments.